pyca/cryptography/docs/x509/reference.rst

     beneath the CA certificate must (or must not) be in.
 For specific details on the way this extension should be processed see :rfc:`5280`.

+    :param bytes asn1values: The DER encoded bytes payload of the extension.

     .. attribute:: oid

         .. versionadded:: 1.0